Physical Therapy For Arthritis: Frequently Asked Questions

 Other Types Of Arthritis

-In addition to the more common types of arthritis discussed above, there also are many others.
+In addition to the more common types of arthritis discussed above, there are many others.

 These can include:

-These conditions all vary in severity, and require different approaches to treatment and management.
+These conditions can vary widely in severity and may require different approaches to treatment and management, which is why an accurate diagnosis is important.

 Who Can Get Arthritis?

-However, certain types, especially osteoarthritis, are more common in older adults.
+However, certain types, especially osteoarthritis, become more common with age.

-As mentioned above, rheumatoid arthritis affects more women than it does men, but it still affects a wide range of people of any gender.
+As mentioned above, rheumatoid arthritis affects more women than men, but it still affects a wide range of people of any gender.

 If you are concerned you may have arthritis symptoms, it’s always a good idea to speak to your healthcare provider.